rust-lang/leadership-council/roles/rust-foundation-project-director.md

 # Role Description: Rust Foundation Project Director

+Please refer to [Rust Foundation Director Roles & Responsibilities](TODO) for components of the role description that apply to all Foundation Board Directors.

 ## Goals

 - Represent the needs and interests of the Rust Project at large within the Rust Foundation board